veeaar/rv-ai-eng-projects/community_resources/README.md

 # 🧠 Community Resources

 Welcome!
 This folder is a shared space where learners in our AI Engineering cohort collect and exchange helpful resources, notes, and references.
-It’s built by the community, for the community.
 Feel free to explore, learn, and add your own contributions.

 ---